Pamela Koehne-Drube

 Set your margins and bleeds

-The margins of a book are the blank spaces that frame the text on the page, like a picture in a frame.
-These margins are crucial to the design and readability of the book as they leave space for bookbinding, and prevent eye fatigue when looking at a block of text.
+The margins of a book are the blank spaces that border the text on the page, like a picture in a frame.
+These margins are crucial to the design and readability of the book as they leave space for bookbinding and prevent eye fatigue when looking at a block of text.

 A margin of 1 inch is a common choice for most books.
 It gives you enough room for page numbers, headers, and other design elements, while still leaving enough white space for the reader’s eyes to rest.
 It’s important to look at your printer’s guidelines, however, as errors in margin spacing can create knock-on effects like creating widows and orphans (I’ll explain what these are further down), or misaligned chapter headings.